numbat70/clyde/_docs/Content/200_Resources.md

 The logo uses
 - **Tsukushi A Round Gothic**

+You will probably have to download this if you want to edit the original (Sketch/SVG) drawing It may also be needed for PDF/SVG/Sketch to display properly.

 ## Clyde Windsurfing & SUP:
 The Logo can be used as a Standalone Graphic or with the following text beneath it
 - Clyde Windsurfing & SUP